phenotypic/Text-Classifier/README.md

 Alice,"The ferocity of the season declared itself in eddies of russet and amber, swirling relentlessly under the despotic rule of the wind"
 ```

-Once the training data is loaded, the script will automatically split the file into training and testing sets (`80:20` split by default).
+Once the training data is loaded, the script will automatically split the file into training and testing sets.

-After the classifier (`logistic regression` by default) has been trained, it will be evaluated against the testing data and you will receive a final accuracy score:
+After the classifier has been trained, it will be evaluated against the testing data and you will receive a final accuracy score:

 ```
 Accuracy: 0.9291151659063925